West Virginia Nursing Homes Scrutinized for Abuse and Neglect: How to Protect Your Loved One

 “Too often, the private equity model has put profits before people — a particularly dangerous model when it comes to the health and safety of vulnerable seniors and people with disabilities,” the White House said.

-How to Protect Your Loved One in a Nursing Home
+How to Protect Your Loved One From West Virginia Nursing Home Abuse

 Of course, regularly communicating with any loved one you have in a nursing home and regularly visiting them are the most important things you can do to ensure their safety.
 Awareness of the signs of nursing home neglect and abuse is also critical.
 The section below identifies some more common signs of nursing home neglect.
 We have also put together several resources that will help you ensure your loved one gets the care they need and deserve if in a nursing home, including the following articles: